achhetr/react-bare-bone/README.md

 # React Bare Bone App

-This is a bare bone React project build from the scratch using babel and webpack tool
+This is a bare bone React project using create-react-app.

+In this project you will get redux state, private route, layout of header and footer.

 ## Installation